semgrep/semgrep-network-broker/README.md

 The Semgrep Network Broker facilitates secure access between Semgrep and a private network.

-The broker accomplishes this by establishing a Wireguard VPN tunnel with the Semgrep backend, and then proxying inbound (r2c --> customer) HTTP requests through this tunnel.
+The broker accomplishes this by establishing a Wireguard VPN tunnel with the Semgrep backend, and then proxying inbound (Semgrep --> customer) HTTP requests through this tunnel.
 This approach allows Semgrep to interact with on-prem resources without having to expose them to the public internet.

 Examples of inbound traffic include: